Having discovered Seattle's

 "Nougat"

-rapidly becoming personal faves, before tearing into a couple of new
+rapidly becoming personal faves, before tearing into a

 tracks.
 The first of the two